flosch/pongo2/README.md

 ## Caveats

 ### Filters

-In general, if any **filter** is outputting unsafe characters and you want the characters/HTML tags being correctly interpreted by the browser (e. g.
-HTML tags in filter `linebreaks`), you will have to apply the `safe`-filter on your expression afterwards.
-Your output is *not* marked as being safe automatically (instead, pongo2 would automatically escape any unsafe character by default).

  * **date** / **time**: The `date` and `time` filter are taking the Golang specific time- and date-format (not Django's one) currently.
 [Take a look on the format here](http://golang.org/pkg/time/#Time.Format).
  * **stringformat**: `stringformat` does **not** take Python's string format syntax as a parameter, instead it takes Go's.
 Essentially `{{ 3.14|stringformat:"pi is %.2f" }}` is `fmt.Sprintf("pi is %.2f", 3.14)`.